ucdavisdatalab/workshop_git_for_teams/07_merging-remote-branches.Rmd

 ----------------

 Your task is done, so you can close your issue.
 Return to the "Issues" tab, find your issue, and close it.
-If you'd like, you can leave a comment when you close, but this is a pretty straightforward change, so in this case it's not necessary.
+If you'd like, you can leave a comment when you close.

-The issue should look like this:
+Afterwards, the issue should look like this:

 ![](./img/closed_issue.png)